SAP-samples/analytics-cloud-datasphere-community-content/README.md

 ## Description
 <!-- Please include SEO-friendly description -->
 Welcome to our GitHub repository of community content packages for SAP Analytics Cloud (SAC) and SAP Datasphere (DSP).
-In this repository you can download various SAC and/or DSP packages.
-You can find technical samples, demos, best practices or business scenarios.
+In this repository you can find various SAC and/or DSP content packages: technical samples, demos, best practices or business scenarios.

-The packages itself contain data models, visualisations and sample data (if applicable).
+The packages each consist of the importable content in so-called .package files – the file format for content in SAC and DSP.
+In addition, packages may offer demo scripts and other background information as well as sample data files.
+Each package is self-contained and does not require other packages to work unless indicated otherwise.

+Each content package has its own folder on this repository.
+The folders contain all necessary files and information to install and run a package.

 ## Requirements
-Depending on the samples project, an SAP Analytics Cloud tenant and an SAP Datasphere tenant are required.
+Depending on the content package, an SAP Analytics Cloud tenant and/or an SAP Datasphere tenant are required.
 The connection between SAP Analytics Cloud and SAP Datasphere must have the technical name "SAPDWC" (description is free).
-To upload content, the user has to have administration privileges.
+To upload content, the user must have administration privileges.

+## Versions and Releases
+This repository offers independent content packages.
+[Semantic versioning](https://semver.org/) is applied with the following logic regarding version number increments:

+* Major: new content package added or deprecated
+* Minor: significant changes to a content package, e.g. enhancements or changes
+* Patch: corrections of a content package

+A release corresponds to a new content package.
+The release name follows the package and folder names.
+The release includes a zip file for convenient download of the content package.

 ## Download and Installation
-Content is organised in projects.
-Each project has one folder on this repository which is self-contained:
-It contains files for download of the SAC content and/or DSP content in the .package format.
-Depending on the use case it may contain additional assets such as sample data files.

-Please check the documentation ["Community Content"](https://help.sap.com/docs/SAP_ANALYTICS_CLOUD/42093f14b43c485fbe3adbbe81eff6c8/603e26204ce14bd8b5f9729a8123636f.html) how to download and install community content.
-Please follow the specific instructions shared in the readme of each project.
+Please check the documentation ["Community Content"](https://help.sap.com/docs/SAP_ANALYTICS_CLOUD/42093f14b43c485fbe3adbbe81eff6c8/603e26204ce14bd8b5f9729a8123636f.html) how to download and install community content in general.

-Each project folder contains a detailed description of the content in its README file.
-It may also include additional sources of information if available such as a blog or a pdf documentation.
+Each folder contains a detailed description of the content package in its README file.
+Always check for specific installation instructions first.

-Navigate to ["Releases"](https://github.com/SAP-samples/analytics-cloud-datasphere-community-content/releases) to download the content package.
+Navigate to ["Releases"](https://github.com/SAP-samples/analytics-cloud-datasphere-community-content/releases) to download the zip file.

 ## Known Issues
 No known issues.